kdonthi/Rust-Projects/README.md

 # Rust-Projects

-Rust is a programming language that is used for safety, especially around double frees.
+Rust is a programming language that is used for safety, especially focused on preventing double frees through ownership rules.
 Because I am interested in the blockchain space, and Rust is very prevalent in the space, I decided to make a few projects to expand my knowledge.

 ```weight-on-mars``` is a project where you type in your weight in Newtons on Earth and you get your weight in Newtons on Mars.
 I used standard input, error handling, and strings in this project.